Part 3: The Old Must Give Way to the New

 I say then, God has not rejected His people, has He?
 May it never be!
 For I too am an Israelite, a descendant of Abraham, of the tribe of Benjamin.
 2 God has not rejected His people whom He foreknew...
 Romans 11:1–2a (NASB95)

 Nowhere does Paul indicate that the entire nation will be saved, except potentially in Romans 11:26.
-However, we cannot interpret that verse in such a way that would undo what he stated previously, that only the elect remnant will be saved.
+However, we cannot interpret that verse in such a way that would undo what he stated previously, that only an elect remnant will be saved.
 The Holy Spirit does not contradict himself.
 In addition, we cannot redefine Israel in a different way than Paul already did.
 The Israel of God now consists of both Jew and Gentile who have reborn of the Spirit.
 (Romans 2:29, Romans 9:6, Galatians 3:29, and Philippians 3:3)

 It is the same today, for a few of the people of Israel have remained faithful because of God’s grace—his undeserved kindness in choosing them.
 Romans 11:5 (NLT)

-God’s plan is to save a remnant from Israel, as he is doing from all mankind.
+He could have rejected them all after their leaders killed the Messiah, but God had mercy on the elect for the sake of the fathers.
 This agrees with the larger idea that Christ redeemed those whom the Father chose from before the foundation of the world (Ephesians 1:4) to be a part of his Body, the church, which is composed of both Jews and Gentiles.

 God’s focus in the end times is on Christ and his bride, the church, which is composed of people drawn from every people group on the earth.